Indonesia – it’s a magical place!

 2 bikinis/bathing suits

-You might be tempted to bring more, but 2 are enough.
+You might be tempted to bring more than 2 bathing suits, but don’t.

 2 sarongs or large, light scarves